wintechis/blast/docs/semantics.md

   + BLAST event loop vs. JavaScript event loop
   + For reference of the JavaScript event loop: [Event loop explainer](https://github.com/atotic/event-loop) and [Concurrency model and the event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)
   + Is there a way to show the current state of a BLAST program execution, i.e., the values of all variables right now?
+* How does the execution semantics of App Inventor with the execution semantics of Scratch?
+Hint: Events-first programming in APP inventor, Turbak, M Sherman, F Martin, D Wolber… - Journal of Computing …, 2014 - https://cs.wellesley.edu/~tinkerblocks/CCSCNE14-AI2-events-first-paper.pdf
 * ...

 ## Code generation